 Tabled in Parliament Date:

-Although its use is illegal in Victoria, cannabis has frequently been used to alleviate certain medical symptoms.
-Patients who have used cannabis medicinally in this way have reported significant benefits, and many believe the laws prohibiting cannabis use ought to be changed to allow those with serious medical conditions access to the drug.
+This inquiry focussed on medicinal cannabis law reform.
+Cannabis has frequently been used to alleviate certain medical symptoms.
+Patients who have used cannabis medicinally in this way have reported significant benefits, which led to calls to reform the laws prohibiting cannabis use.
+NB: This review did not consider recreational use of cannabis, which is unlawful in Victoria.

 In December 2014, the Attorney-General asked the Commission to review the law to allow people to be treated with medicinal cannabis in exceptional circumstances.